Copyright © 2012-20 Prem Kamble

 IT is the primary driver of change in businesses today.
 And people naturally and strongly resist change.
 Behavioral IT® is a study of behavioural aspects of participants and stake holders in an IT Implementation that can make a difference between success and failure of the project in any company.
 Alternately, Behavioral IT® skills are the skills required by all managers to manage people and processes impacted by rapid IT-Driven Change.

-Before I put up this page in my website, I did a google search on "Behavioral IT" to check if anyone has defined this term.
-I did not find any relevant entry.
-Now (Nov 2012), my page (this page you are reading) shows up as the first entry in google search output.
-In fact this is the only relevant entry as all other entries do not exactly match the search term "Behavioral IT".
-It appears that no one has used or defined this term.
 If I am the first to use this term, it becomes my responsibility to define this term as clearly as possible.
 So let me try to define it in this article.
-Though I have been working and writing on this topic for long, I have not called it "Behavioral IT" before.
+Though I have been working and writing on this topic for long, I have not christened it "Behavioral IT" so far.
 Being my first penned thoughts on defining this term, they may be incomplete and to some extent unstructured.
 I am sure a more precise definition will evolve as I refine this article, hopefully with the help of useful comments and feedback from you, the reader.

 Background